How to Create Google Ads – The Ultimate Guide

 A good place to start is with some brainstorming techniques and then analyze each potential keyword and choose from there.

 Tools We Recommend

-- Clever Ads Free Keyword Planner: with this tool you can enter a URL or as many keywords as you’d like, and receive new relevant keywords to complete your Google Ads campaigns and improve its performance.
-The best part, it’s free!
+- Clever Ads Keyword Planner: with this tool you can enter a URL or as many keywords as you’d like, and receive new relevant keywords to complete your Google Ads campaigns and improve its performance.
+The best part, it couldn’t be easier to use!

 - Semrush Keyword Magic Tool: with this tool you will receive many new ideas for your keyword research.
 We then recommend that you analyze these metrics in this listing with the previous two tools mentioned.

 - Answerthepublic: with this interesting and intuitive tool you will get insights and ideas of what people are looking for and asking on the internet.

 Key Aspects to Look for When Choosing Keywords

 When choosing potential keywords for your campaigns, we have to take into account 4 main aspects: search volume, competition, cost per click and the user search intention.